PRISM: Finding Design Nirvana with Caroline Flagiello and Fred Bould

-The pandemic caused us all to readjust our values and focus on what truly matters.
+The pandemic pushed us all to adjust our values and focus on what truly matters.
 It also forced us to alter how we communicate and innovate.

 In this episode of Prism, Dan Harden moderates a discussion with founders Fred Bould and Caroline Flagiello on how we can use the lessons from this experience to create an exciting new era of Design.
 The panel reveals:

 - How to make the most of our newly realigned values, the work-life blur, and virtual creative collaborations

 - How to put the new design thinking that’s emerged into action, which values experiences, quality of life, and purpose